Jonajor/Jonajor/README.md

 ### Hi there 👋
+Here you will find some of the projects that I developed in order to become a better professional.

 <!--
 **Jonajor/Jonajor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.